Mode mixing and losses in misaligned microcavities: Acknowledgements

-\textbf{Funding.} This work was funded by the UK Engineering and Physical Sciences Research Council Hub in Quantum Computing and Simulation (EP/T001062/1) and the European Union Quantum Technology Flagship Project AQTION (No. 820495).

-\textbf{Acknowledgments.} The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work. http://dx.doi.org/10.5281/zenodo.22558
+This work was funded by the UK Engineering and Physical Sciences Research Council Hub in Quantum Computing and Simulation (EP/T001062/1) and the European Union Quantum Technology Flagship Project AQTION (No. 820495).
+The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work. http://dx.doi.org/10.5281/zenodo.22558.
+Data underlying the results presented in this paper are available in Ref.~\cite{Hughes:23_2}.
+The code that generated the data may be obtained from the authors at reasonable request.